Find a Yacht

 Located between Trogir and Split, Kastela is a brand-new marina which is closest to Split Airport, and is a great place to get your holiday started.
 There's plenty to explore by boat - from medieval hill-top castles on Hvar, cute fishing villages in Milna, natural phenomena near Vis, plus the sailors paradise of Paklinski Otoci - and that's overlooking the beautiful medieval town of Trogir, which is a UNESCO world heritage site in its entirety!

-With dependable sunshine, reliable winds, outstanding natural beauty, and great sailing facilities, it's easy to see why the Split area is the most popular place to sail in Croatia.
+With dependable sunshine, reliable winds, outstanding natural beauty, and great sailing facilities, it's easy to see why the Split area (which includes Split, Trogir and Kastela) is the most popular place to sail in Croatia.
 Everyone raves about this place, so isn't it time you chartered a boat here yourself?

 Sailing from Kastela